Fix ‘element not found’ error

 - Increase the search timeout on the repository item or add a WaitFor action in the action table to compensate for slowdowns of the application under test and other possible delays.

-If the UI-element is still not found, proceed with Step 2.
+If the UI-element is still not found, proceed to Step 2.

 Step 2 – UI-element is in screenshot